Christine Todd Whitman: Political activism

 In early 2005, Whitman released a book entitled It's My Party, Too: Taking Back the Republican Party...
-And Bringing the Country Together Again in which she criticizes the policies of the George W. Bush administration and its electoral strategy, which she views as divisive.
+And Bringing the Country Together Again in which she criticized the policies of the George W. Bush administration and its electoral strategy:

 The last chapter of that book, entitled "A Time for Radical Moderates", speaks to radical centrists across the political spectrum.
 The same year as her book was released, Whitman formed a political action committee called It's My Party Too (IMP-PAC), to assist electoral campaigns of moderate Republicans at all levels of government.
 After the 2006 midterm elections, IMP-PAC was merged into RLC-PAC, the Republican Leadership Council's PAC.

-Whitman runs the Whitman Strategy Group, an energy lobby organization which claims to be "a governmental relations consulting firm specializing in environmental and energy issues."
+Whitman "is co-founder and president of The Whitman Strategy Group, a consulting firm specializing in government relations, and environmental and energy issues".

 In 2011, Whitman was named to the board of Americans Elect.

 In February 2013, Whitman supported legal recognition of same-sex marriage in an amicus brief to the U.S. Supreme Court.

 As of 2015, Whitman is a member of the ReFormers Caucus of Issue One.
 The group, which included 100 other former elected officials advocated for campaign finance reform.

-In 2016, Whitman was named the Co-Chair of the Joint Ocean Commission Initiative.
+In 2016, Whitman was named the co-chair of the Joint Ocean Commission Initiative.

-On February 26, 2016 she endorsed John Kasich in his bid seeking the GOP nomination for presidential candidate.
-She said that Donald Trump was using “fascist” tactics in his campaign and after Chris Christie's endorsement of Trump said that, in the case of a Trump nomination by the GOP, she would vote for Hillary Clinton.
+On February 26, 2016, she endorsed John Kasich in his bid seeking the GOP nomination for presidential candidate.
+She said that Donald Trump was using "fascist" tactics in his campaign and after Chris Christie's endorsement of Trump said that, in the case of a Trump nomination by the GOP, she would vote for Hillary Clinton.
 In 2018, Whitman wrote an op-ed calling Trump unfit for office and urging other Republicans to pressure him to step down.